jeanhaley32/BlizApp/readme.md

   - This page organizes the cards into separate containers, displaying an image for the card on the left, and the data on the right.
   - CSS for this solution was recycled and modified from a previous project I worked on.
   - This is probably the aspect of this I know the least amount, I feel there needs to be cleanup done on this code to remove superfluous lines.
 But, it does the job I need it to do for this project.
+  - Card data is stringified via an enum library defined in `enums.go`

 ## Action Plan
 resources: [Getting Started](https://develop.battle.net/documentation/guides/getting-started), [API Guides](https://develop.battle.net/documentation/hearthstone/guides)